AlfrescoLabs/chef-apache_tomcat/doc/overview.md

-Manage installation and configuration of Apache Catalina Tomcat.
-Including support for multiple instances on a single server as well as flexible management of XML configuration files.
+Manage installation and configuration of Apache Tomcat.
+Includes support for multiple instances on a single server as well as flexible management of XML configuration files.